rahul051296/ticket-bot/data/data.md

 - nice talking to you
 - it is nice talking to you
 - how nice it is to talk to you
+- it was great chatting with you
+- nice to talk to you again
+- It was nice speaking with you
+- It was great to talk to you

 ## intent:smalltalk.greetings.whatsup
 - what is on your mind?